panwala/NODEJS_EVALUATION/README.md

 # NODEJS_EVALUATION

-First Intall all dependencies using below command: npm install
+First Install all dependencies using below command: npm install

 then simply run the below command to run project on your local computer